Dempsey Wood House

 The Dempsey Wood House is a historic home located near Kinston, North Carolina, United States.
 Built in the mid-19th century, the house exemplifies the transition from Greek Revival to Victorian architecture.
 Interesting architectural details of the home include the two-story porch and eight fireplaces.
 The Dempsey Wood House was added to the National Register of Historic Places (NRHP) in 1971.

 History

 James Wood received a plantation from his father in 1836.
 Records show Wood has begun building a home on the property by 1850, presently located at 3066 Kennedy Home Road (State Route 1324), near the intersection of Louie Pollock Road.
-Construction wasn't completed until the Civil War, although the Wood family apparently lived in the house prior to that.
-Wood's sons, Dempsey and James, lived in the house until 1892 when the property was divided and sold to N. J. Rouse.
+Construction was not completed until the Civil War, although the Wood family apparently lived in the house prior to that.

+Wood's sons, Dempsey Wood and James Wood, lived in the house until 1892 when the property was divided and sold to N. J. Rouse.
+Dempsey Wood served in the North Carolina House of Representatives in 1883.

 The home was owned by a succession of people before being purchased in 1945 by W. C. Emerson.
 The Emersons owned the home until at least 1971 when it was the subject of a historical survey.
 The Dempsey Wood House was added to the NRHP on August 26, 1971.